ppy/osu-wiki/news/2019/2019-07-08-beatmap-spotlights-spring-2019.md

 Not fazed by its characteristic polyrhythms, he captures the song's beauty perfectly with his movement choices and hitsounds which definitely elevate the map, making it something worth checking out. ::Darky1::{ user=3372928 }'s storyboard once again adds to the atmosphere for a great gameplay experience as one might be familiar with other Vell maps.

-Don't forget to check out the lower difficulties by ::Stjpa::{ user=2954693 } and [Smokeman](https://osu.ppy.sh/users/2140676) which both also manage to follow the song in a very enjoyable way.
+Don't forget to check out the lower difficulties by ::Stjpa::{ user=2954693 } and ::Smokeman::{ user=2140676 } which both also manage to follow the song in a very enjoyable way.

 _written by ::Icekalt::{ user=5410645 }_